connervieira/Predator/HARDWARE.md

     - Each device is very low power usage, so it should be easy to install using existing infrastructure in your car, building, or other system.
 - Disadvantages:
     - This hardware configuration severely struggles to successfully read license plates on fast moving vehicles due to the low shutter speed of the camera.
+    - This processing device also takes several seconds to detect each license plate.
 - Price Range: ~$100
 - Parts:
     - Camera: ELP-USB500W02M-SFV(5-50)